JayLunagariya15/CI-CD/README.md

 ### 4. **Customize the Pipeline**
    - Modify the pipeline YAML file to specify your Docker Hub repository, tags, and any custom build options in the `Dockerfile`.
+   - **Change the trigger branches and pool details** as per your project requirements.

 ### 5. **Run the Pipeline**
-   Once all configurations are complete, you can trigger the pipeline either by pushing changes to the `react` branch or manually from the Azure DevOps interface.
+   Once all configurations are complete, you can trigger the pipeline either by pushing changes to the specified branch or manually from the Azure DevOps interface.

 ## Conclusion